 Why does the cartilage deteriorate in the first place?
 There are several causes:

-- Congenital diseases of the joints such as hip or elbow dysplasia.
+- Congenital diseases of the joints such as hip dysplasia or elbow dysplasia.

 - Joint or ligament injury that makes the joint move in an abnormal way.

-- Age and obesity.
+- Dog’s age and body weight.
 Older dogs are more prone to joint degeneration, and if your canine best friend is carrying excess weight, it will accelerate this process.

 SYMPTOMS OF ARTHRITIS IN DOGS